Fountain Place

 Fountain Place is a 60-story late-modernist skyscraper in downtown Dallas, Texas.
 Standing at a structural height of 720 ft, it is the fifth-tallest building in Dallas, and the 15th-tallest in Texas.
-(If the antennas and spires of the Renaissance Tower were excluded, Fountain Place would be the fourth-tallest building in Dallas, and the 14th-tallest in Texas).
 A new 45-story sibling tower, AMLI Fountain Place, has been built to its northwest on an adjacent lot.

 Design

 Original plans for the project called for twin towers, with the second tower rotated 90 degrees from the original, to be built across the garden on an adjacent lot, but with the collapse of the Texas oil, banking and real estate industry and the savings and loan scandal of the 1980s, the project was never completed.

 The building was designed by the Pei Cobb Freed & Partners, Henry N. Cobb, Harry Weese Associates, and WZMH Architects, and was completed in 1986.

 The building was named for the array of 172 dancing fountains in the plaza at its base with a fully automated water show as the centerpiece.
 The fountains were an extreme undertaking and the first concept of their kind on such a large scale.
 WET Design company was brought in to facilitate the project; it was the company's first major project since the founders left Disney to team up.
 WET collaborated with the firm of I. M. Pei as well as landscape architects Dan Kiley and Peter Ker Walker to create the waterscape of Fountain Place (at Allied Bank Tower) in Dallas, Texas.
 The project showed the first use of WET's patented open-jointed paving in a fountain where shots of water appear from the openings in the plaza's surface.
 After completion of Fountain Place, WET went on to design other notable fountains such as the Bellagio fountains in Las Vegas and The Dubai Fountain.

 The building was designed as a large, multi-faceted prism.
 Its various slanted sides cause the building to have a completely different profile from all directions.

 The sibling tower, AMLI Fountain Place, consists of 367 residential units above nine stories of parking.
 Its architect, Page Southerland Page, Inc., intended its exterior design to echo that of the original office tower, calling to mind the planned but never realized twin tower.
 Upon its completion, it was the tallest skyscraper built in Dallas since the Chase Building.